 The management of the vegetation in Putney Park ranges from broad acre mowing to hand weeding in some of the garden beds.
 The overall quality of the Park is considered by the community to be quite high however the incidence to bindii weed infestation was identified as a considerable hindrance to the enjoyment of the Park.
-A regular program of bindii weed removal should be undertaken in the Park.
+A regular program of bindii weed removal should be undertaken in the Park as well as ongoing programmed turf maintenance.